10 Best Virtual Team Building Events for Distributed Teams

 10. Two Truths, One AI Lie

 Everyone submits two personal facts and one sentence written by an AI.
 The group guesses which is the impostor.
-It’s part icebreaker, part existential crisis, and a fun way to blend technology, storytelling, and surprising reveals—like who once held a tarantula, or who never learned to swim.
+It’s part icebreaker, part existential crisis, and a fun way to blend technology with storytelling.

 The Offsite—Bringing Distributed Teams Together Virtually, Seamlessly, and Strategically